Day 1: Transfer from Kayseri Airport to Urgup:

 Total 99km / 600m climb / 1450m descent

 Today we make an early start and transfer out of Nigde to Gumusler, where we visit the impressive rock cut monastery complex.
 This monastery is an unknown treasure, with some of Cappadocia’s best examples of Byzantine art- superb, high colour frescoes dating from the 11th Century.
 We continue driving and begin riding at the summit of a ridge of hills that separate Nigde from the Aladaglar proper.
 The impending downhill is highly enjoyable, starting off with a gorgeous road that follows a lush green stream valley.
 Our first views of the Crimson Mountains (Aladaglar) seen here are spine tingling in grandeur and beauty, and the majority of the ride will now be spent in the shadow of these towering limestone peaks.
 We soon arrive at Camardi- a picturesque farming town right on the edge of the mountains, and carry on to skirt the edge of the massif besides apple orchards and wonderful scenery in every direction.
 We enjoy a hearty picnic lunch on the Kavaklitepe Pass at 1760m and from there the rest of the ride is mostly downhill.
 We set off through remote, upland hills where we’ll see shepherds guarding huge flocks of sheep.
 Finally, we begin a long descent past the Kovali Dam, rejoining the Anatolian Plateau at about 1000m.
 Here we overnight on the edge of the famous Sultan Marshes, one of Turkey’s foremost birdwatching highlights.
 Of course, for those who are interested, a guided birdwatching tour is possible (recommended early tomorrow morning!).

-Day 8: Transfer – Yahyali – Develi (Restaurant lunch) – Mount Erciyes
+Day 7: Yahyali – Develi (Restaurant lunch) – Mount Erciyes – Kayseri – Short transfer

 Total 67km / 1200m climb / 600m descent

-On our last day we begin with a transfer back along the scenic road from Yahyali (on which we cycled yesterday).
-We begin riding at the top of the hill above Yahyali and enjoy an easy morning across the plains nearby Sultan Sazligi marshes, getting ever closer to the towering volcanic peak of Mount Erciyes.
+We begin riding with an easy morning ride across the plains nearby Sultan Sazligi marshes, getting ever closer to the towering volcanic peak of Mount Erciyes.
 After a good restaurant lunch we begin the biggest climb of the tour- up and over the shoulder of Mount Erciyes.
 This 2200m pass gives us incredible views of the plains below, plus a close up look at Erciyes itself- a towering dormant volcano of 3916m (12848 feet).
 The last section of our tour will be an epic big mountain descent, on good asphalt, over the saddle of Erciyes mountain, meeting our driver on the outskirts of Kayseri city.
 We don’t need to ride the bikes through the city, but have a small drive to our last hotel, which is a wonderful wineyard manor house right on the city outskirts.